Administrators' Quick-Start Guide for Manual Rostering (We upload your CSV files.)

 • Required for teachers and sub-admins

-• Both teachers and staff can be assigned to more than one school.
+• Both teachers and sub-admins can be assigned to more than one school.

 • Separate each school listed with a comma.